Opportunities to grow business across the customer lifecycle

-Each year, for the last ten years, I have assessed the digital marketing landscape to help give recommendations on the digital marketing trends marketers should focus on in the future.
+Each year, towards the end of the year I review the digital marketing trends landscape to help give recommendations on the digital marketing trends marketers should focus on in the future.
+I like to keep it practical, showing real-world techniques that businesses can apply.

-In this year's guidance on the Smart Insights blog I will cover what I see as the main trends across our RACE customer lifecycle framework which defines 25 key digital marketing activities that can be harnessed by businesses to drive growth through:
+In this 2022 edition marketing trends review, I’ll review the main trends across our RACE customer lifecycle framework which defines 25 practical digital marketing activities relevant to all businesses.
+This means that you will get ideas from across marketing that can be harnessed by your business.

-Our Managing digital marketing research 2020 shows that many businesses don't have a planned approach to take advantage of the latest and evergreen digital marketing techniques.
+Our 2021 digital marketing maturity benchmark reports shows that many businesses don't have a planned approach to take advantage of the latest and evergreen digital marketing techniques.
 Our RACE digital marketing process gives a simple way to structure a digital marketing plan.

 Need a plan to create a winning marketing strategy?